carlesba/freezr/Readme.md

 var frozenObj = freezeObject(obj) // fozenObj is immutable

-frozenObj.a = 3 // throw an exeception because: 'cannot be mutated'
+frozenObj.a = 3 // throw an exception because: 'cannot be mutated'
 frozenObj.a === 1 // true

 //